JulianKemmerer/PipelineC/docs/pypeline_DESIGN.md

-[`PY_TO_LOGIC_DESIGN.md`](PY_TO_LOGIC_DESIGN.md#string-literal-initializers) for the full elaboration-side writeup, including the target-type-override trick that gives free zero-padding via the existing VHDL `to_byte_array` helper, and the known underscore-in-literal limitation inherited unmodified from the shared backend.
+[`PY_TO_LOGIC_DESIGN.md`](PY_TO_LOGIC_DESIGN.md#string-literal-initializers) for the full elaboration-side writeup, including the target-type-override trick that gives free zero-padding via the existing VHDL `to_byte_array` helper, and the known underscore-in-literal bug ([#356](https://github.com/JulianKemmerer/PipelineC/issues/356)) inherited unmodified from the shared backend.

 ### `strlen(arr)` Builtin